Epichorista tenebrosa

-Epichorista tenebrosa is a species of moth in the family Tortricidae.
+Epichorista tenebrosa is a species of moth of the family Tortricidae.
 This species is endemic to New Zealand.
-It is found in Otago and has been collected in tussock grassland habitats.
+It is found only in Central Otago and has been collected in tussock grassland habitats.
 It is a late autumn emerging moth and adults are on the wing in February.
 It is classified as "At Risk, Relict'" by the Department of Conservation.